 - Read Animals & Society Institute’s Animals in Disasters: Responsibility and Action.

-- Do a Google search for a “disaster animal response team” in your area (like this one for New Hampshire residents or this one in Massachusetts) or call your local animal care and control and ask if there’s one nearby.
+- Do a Google search for a “disaster animal response team” in your area (like this one for New Hampshire residents) or call your local animal care and control and ask if there’s one nearby.
 Let them know that you have completed the HSUS NDART training and are interested in volunteering locally.

 Federal regulations require all states to include pets and other animals in their disaster plans — so it’s a good bet that there’s a local DART or CART (Community Animal Response Team) taskforce in your area.
 These taskforces are set up locally in coordination with your nearby rescue organizations and are sometimes lead by your city’s animal care and control.
 We recommend the HSUS disaster training as one of the most comprehensive courses for prospective disaster volunteers out there, whether you end up being an NDART volunteer or not.